como-generar-una-red-wifi-con-el-esp8266-modo-ap

 WIFI_AP_STAStation+Access Point

-Just like in the STA case, the network credentials are stored in the memory of the ESP8266, which is maintained even if we reprogram the ESP8266.
-So, if we want to deactivate the AP mode we must do it explicitly by calling the WiFi.mode(…) function.
-Otherwise, the ESP8266 will generate its own WiFi even after reprogramming it, even if we have not used the WiFi.SoftAP(…) function in the new program.
+Just like in STA mode, the network credentials are stored in the ESP8266’s memory, which persists even if we reprogram the ESP8266.
+Therefore, if we want to disable AP mode we must do so explicitly by calling the WiFi.mode(…) function.
+Otherwise, the ESP8266 will generate its own WiFi even after being reprogrammed, even if we haven’t used the WiFi.SoftAP(…) function in the new program.

-If we do as in the previous entry, and divide our code to make it simpler and reusable,
+If we do as in the previous post and divide our code to make it simpler and reusable,

 #include <ESP8266WiFi.h>